This article discusses financial statement projections.

 Any number of external events can rapidly reverse the fortunes of previously successful small retail businesses.
 A plant or military base closing can quickly turn a prosperous community into a struggling one.
 A highway relocation or reconstruction can adversely affect traffic flow and lead to dramatic declines in revenue.
-The appearance of a Wal-Mart, Home Depot, or Borders can spell doom to previously successful small businesses.
+The appearance of a Wal-Mart, Home Depot, or Barnes & Nobel can spell doom to previously successful small businesses.

 An income statement may tell you if a business did well or badly in the most recent period, but it does not reveal why a business performed as it did.
 Success or failure in business generally results from a combination of many factors, but the two key variables are management skill and luck.